 No trip to Japan is complete without a visit to historic Kyoto, mighty in temples, glorious in landscape, and saturated in proud culture.
 This is the city to witness geisha up close and watch the elegance of their traditional art and service, a peek into their exclusive world.
 The gardens of Kikakuji, Enkoji, Hogonin, Genkoan, and Tofukuji are at their best – vivid, rich, and popping with colours red, orange, yellow and green.

 We finish off with a visit to Kanazawa located on the Sea of Japan coast.
 Here you can visit the famous Kenrokuen Garden, and try your hand at traditional crafts with a kagayuzen dyeing workshop, before we return back to Tokyo.

 This is the tour that shows you the postcard shots, the history, and the secret hot spots of Japan.
 BOOK NOW for our early bird special!

 Day 1 – TOKYO | 14 Nov.
 2019 (Thu)

 Arrive at Narita or Haneda Airport and make your way to our accommodation located in Asakusa.
 If you arrive early you can take the opportunity to explore the world-famous shopping area of Ginza or around Tokyo Station.

-A little further away is Shibuya, home to the world's busiest pedestrian crossing.
+We next visit Harajuku, the youth fashion hub of Tokyo, where you'll encounter crazy fashion and sweet snacks galore!
+One train stop away is Shibuya, home to the world's busiest pedestrian crossing.
 Be part of the experience of crossing the street with a thousand other people at the same time!